 As PageRank grew more sophisticated over the years, so did black hat SEO tactics (those that conduct SEO activities that go against Google’s Guidelines).
-SEOs now have access to software that can virtually automate the link building process for us.
-These software can create email addresses, build forum profiles and even solve CAPTCHAs.
+SEOs now have access to software that can virtually automate the link-building process for us.
+This software can create email addresses, build forum profiles and even solve CAPTCHAs.

 In short, SEOs have gotten very advanced in creating spam.

 Even though most of this software create links that are not authoritative, they can create thousands or millions of links within a short period of time and with less effort.
 Taken together, these links will help a website rank better in the SERPs… or it used to.
 Google’s Penguin algorithm – along with many of its other updates – attempts to stop this.

 An Overview of the Penguin Updates

 The Penguin algorithm is a filter that sits on top of Google’s regular algorithm and attempts to catch link spam.
 Link spam refers to the manipulative ways that spammers and black hat SEOs create links to boost their rankings in the SERPs.
 This is usually done using software, so the links and content it creates are generally useless for human readers – the very definition of spam.

 Pre-Penguin, such methods worked well especially for very competitive search queries.
 Black hat SEOs could propel their websites to the top of the search results, at the expense of those who spent the time creating quality content that searchers might actually find useful.
 (Do note that the Penguin update only affects links to a website, and does not examine the content of your website.
 An earlier Google update, the Panda update, penalizes thin and low quality content on websites.)

 To continue serving the best results for a particular query, Google has to clean up the spam in its index. or users may start abandoning it in favour of other search engines (DuckDuckGo, anyone?).